 Question 12: Children had problems thinking up ideas when they first created the story with Lego.

 Keywords for this question: children, problems, thinking up ideas, first created, Lego

-The lines show the fact that children produced longer and better-structured story when playing with dolls and Legos.
-They did not face any problem there.
-In the last lines of the same paragraph the writer repeats the result.
+The lines show the fact that children produced longer and better-structured stories when playing with dolls and Legos.
+They did not face any problems there.
+In the last lines of the same paragraph, the writer repeats the result.
 “With the Lego building.. .. .. ….
 The whole year of the project.”

 So, the answer is: FALSE